Ruth Kelly: Party loyalty

+Cabinet career

 Secretary of State for Education and Skills

-In the reshuffle following the resignation of David Blunkett on 15 December 2004, Kelly entered the Cabinet (also becoming a member of the Privy Council) with the position of Secretary of State for Education and Skills.
+In the reshuffle following the resignation of David Blunkett on 15 December 2004, Kelly entered the Cabinet (and thus becoming a member of the Privy Council) with the position of Secretary of State for Education and Skills.
 She became the youngest woman ever to sit in the Cabinet.

 The Government's Extended Schools policy, which planned to open some schools from 8am to 6pm and provide child-care services for working parents, was dubbed by some as "Kelly hours" after Kelly, although the National Childcare Strategy with before and after-school care funded in most schools by the New Opportunities Fund pre-dated extended schools (and Kelly's ministerial tenure) by several years.
 The extended schools initiative was predicated on wider use of and access to schools as community resources, not just for parents and children.
 Her proposals in the 2005 white paper to reduce the number and influence of parent governors in trust schools were seen as a partial reversal of this earlier stance.

 Kelly attracted considerable criticism by rejecting the proposals of the Tomlinson report on education reform for the 14–19 age group, which suggested replacing A-level exams with a four-tier diploma.
 After the 2005 election, it was rumoured that she was to be demoted back into her old post at the Treasury and although she kept her position at the DfES, she was said to have been "less than thrilled" by the appointment of Tony Blair's adviser Andrew Adonis as a Minister within her department.